analogdevicesinc/VSCode-Maxim/readme.md

 9. Set the `"target"` variable to the correct microcontroller you are using.

+10. (Optional) Set the `MAXIM_PATH` variable to to the root directory of your toolchain installation.
+This is only necessary if you used a non-default installation location.

-10. That's it!
+11. That's it!
 See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](#Makefile-Configuration) for details on adding source code to the project.

 ## Option 2 - Injecting into an Existing Project
 1. Download the latest correct version of this repo from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page for your SDK and extract it to an accessible location.